Luis Miguel Dominguín: Rosario Primo de Rivera

 Dominguín divorced Bosè in 1968, and in 1987 married Rosario Primo de Rivera, niece of José Antonio Primo de Rivera, Spanish far-right politician and founder of the Falange Española fascist political party.
-In 1971, at the age of 44, he returned to the bullring, and retired for good in 1973.
+In 1971, at the age of 44, he returned to the bullring, and later retired permanently in 1973.

 Death

 Dominguín died of heart failure in 1996, aged 69.
 He is buried in the cemetery Guadiaro, near Sotogrande (Cádiz).